by Selena Belisle, Founder/Instructor, CE Institute LLC

 Always remove all massage mediums including oil, creams, lotions or gels from a client's feet prior to allowing the client to stand.
 This can help ensure that the client will not slip in their shoes or on the floor when their feet are less slippery.
 Using a nice hot towel is a wonderful method to remove a massage medium, plus deliver the thermal therapy benefits from the heat itself to a client's feet.

-When using cocount massage medium as an oil form, it is best to keep oils in “tinted” amber or cobalt glass bottles.
+When using coconut massage medium as an oil form, it is best to keep oils in “tinted” amber or cobalt glass bottles.
 This will help preserve the coconut oil product's shelf life when it is protected from light.

-When using oils, they should always be stored in a cool dry dark place at room temperature, anywhere between 50 to 74 degrees fahrenheit to help prolong the massage medium's shelf life and slow the process of a coconut oil becoming rancid.
+When using oils, they should always be stored in a cool dry dark place at room temperature, anywhere between 50 to 74 degrees Fahrenheit to help prolong the massage medium's shelf life and slow the process of a coconut oil becoming rancid.
 Coconut oil will be solidified at these storage temperatures.
 Simply warm the oil to 78 degrees or greater if you wish to use coconut oil in a more liquified form.

 CE Institute LLC reviews host oils and essential oils in our aromatherapy courses.
 Come learn more with us at: https://ceinstitute.com/